-I teach courses on the history of political thought, contemporary liberalism, global justice and international law.
+I teach courses which integrate philosophy, politics, and economics and on the history of political thought, contemporary liberalism, global justice and international law.
 Here are some of the courses I have taught over the past few years.

 The Philosophy of International Law.
-Should the US obey international law?
+Should states obey international law?
 Is international law really ‘law?’
 It is just?
 Who should enforce it?
 What kinds of values should it reflect and what kinds of institutions should support it?
 Is it merely an expression of Western values or is it universal?
 This advanced course discusses the nature, sources, justification, and effects of international law.
-We use international law cases to tackle complicated philosophical and empirical questions about the character of international law.
 The readings blend analyses of core areas of public international law and classical texts in the philosophy of law.

 Global Poverty and Justice.
 The course covers the nature, justification and limits of rights and responsibilities to reduce poverty across borders.
 The main focus of the course is normative, that is what "should" individuals, governments, or international institutions do about poverty.
 The course however has an interdisciplinary approach to the study of normative questions.